AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-units-of-measure.md

 # Units of measure
 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with `Units`.
 The APIs are for GET (read) methods.
 Update (write) operations on `Units` go through [Quantities](xref:sds-quantities).
+For more information on unit of measure, see [Units of measure](xref:unitsOfMeasure).

 ## `List Units of Measure`